 A virtual laboratory is an on-screen simulator or calculator that helps test ideas and observe results.
 Learners use advanced technology to perform a series of experiments that yield authentic results.

 For example, they can “tinker” with laboratory equipment that behaves in almost the same way as it would in a real environment.
 Or, they can run code, and, based on results, they can deduce a learning objective.
 This way, a virtual laboratory becomes a meaningful addition to your virtual class.

-Virtual labs are not just about science
+Virtual learning labs are not just about science

-When we’re thinking about visual labs, our minds usually picture some type of a virtual chemistry lab game.
+When we’re thinking about virtual labs, our minds usually picture some type of a virtual chemistry lab game.
 But virtual laboratories are not limited to science and chemical reactions.
 They can be valuable tools in many industries.

-How do you use a virtual lab?
+How do you use a virtual training lab?

 Programming courses often use simulation tools to teach learners how to code.
-In this case, virtual labs have compilers and code editors embedded in HTML pages, which enable learners to write, edit, and run code easily, all within an eLearning course.
+In this case, virtual training labs have compilers and code editors embedded in HTML pages, which enable learners to write, edit, and run code easily, all within an eLearning course.

 Web designers and developers can also benefit from such tools.
 They can apply major changes or create new features in a safe web environment, test them out, share feedback, and then move to the live version of their product or website.
 This way, they avoid disruptions to clients and product performance.

 Other industries that use virtual labs for training are the mechanical engineering and construction fields.
 Simulations are particularly useful for junior employees, who might need additional training or new employees who need some onboarding until they’re comfortable enough to take on actual projects.

 Here, nothing ever gets broken — so experiment away!